List of Home and Away characters introduced in 2002: Max Sutherland

 Max creates a memorial place for Eloise in an abandoned mineshaft, but it collapses when Rhys, Kirsty and Jade (Kate Garven) arrive to find him.
 They are all eventually rescued.
 When Rhys marries Beth Hunter (Clarissa House, following his divorce from Shelley, Max has to contend with her younger children, twins Henry (Tobi Atkins) and Matilda (Indiana Evans), who are frequently rude to the Sutherlands due to being uprooted from their boarding school.
 Max and Henry do not get along at first and do not see eye to eye.
-After Principal Hyde (Ivar Kants) catches Henry holding Max in a headlock he sentences them to a boxing match which Henry wins after Max is distracted.
+After Principal Barry Hyde (Ivar Kants) catches Henry holding Max in a headlock he sentences them to a boxing match which Henry wins after Max is distracted.
 Max and Henry both become friends in time.
 Max had a short attraction to Matilda but she rebuffs him.
 Following the collapse of the Sutherland family and Rhys reconciling with Shelley, Max begins to feel out of place in the bay and feels betrayed by Rhys and Shelley.
 In spite of being offered a home with his uncle and aunt in the city, Max decides to leave Summer Bay to attend boarding school.

+For his portrayal of Max, Elmaloglou was nominated for "Best Young Actor" at the 2004 Inside Soap Awards.
 Channel 5 chose the 2003 season finale where Max and his family fall into a Mineshaft as one their best ever episodes.
 In 2017, Daniel Kilkelly of Digital Spy praised the character's plots, saying "He was one of the few soap kids who actually had some decent storylines, including love triangles, boxing showdowns, his girlfriend's untimely death, and even a shock mineshaft collapse.
 Blimey – and he was only there for less than three years!"
+Lucy Lather from Inside Soap criticised Max and Eloise's terminal illness plot for copying an earlier storyline featuring Blake Dean (Les Hill) and Meg Bowman (Cathy Godbold) "Come on, Home and Away - you can't just revamp old storylines."